-Learning outcomes describe what the student will be able to accomplish, know, and feel at the end of the course using quantitative verbs.
+Using quantitative verbs, learning outcomes define what the student will be able to accomplish, know, and feel at the end of the course.

-Many course authors reach this point and fear sliding into the delay trap, procrastinating.
-The sheer abundance of information we have in our heads or all around us in books, on our hard drives, on our notepads, and so on is typically the main reason we get stuck here.
-At this point, it's not so much about what we should include in our course as it is about what we should leave out.
+Many course authors reach this point and are afraid of falling into the procrastination trap.
+The sheer amount of information we have in our heads or all around us in books, hard drives, notepads, and other places is usually the main reason we become stuck.
+It's less about what we should include in our course and more about what we should leave out at this moment.

-This is when the research you completed throughout the market testing phase, as well as your learning outcomes, will come in handy once more.
-Throw out anything that is not directly linked to reaching a learning outcome as you filter through your piles of content.
+This is when the market research you did throughout the market testing phase, as well as your learning outcomes, will come in handy again.
+As you go through your piles of content, toss out anything that isn't directly related to achieving a learning goal.
+Second, make sure that each learning result is accompanied by appropriate information.

 Include only information that answers your audience's pressing queries or fills holes that your competitors haven't addressed.

-- Determine which methods of delivery are the most engaging and effective for each lesson.
+6. Determine the most interesting and successful delivery strategies for each lesson.

 - Design course content that is engaging